 The signature of Dr. Jacob Bernhard, the man who, according to Franz Gräffer, "knew everything in every field of science".

 Winter's description of a diet, supposedly prescribed by Dr. Bernhard, "which in Schubert's time simply meant a new (and medically benign) diet.
 This one consisted of alternating days of pork cutlets and a dish called panada that combined flour, water, breadcrumbs and milk", is Winter's completely incorrect interpretation of Schwind's letter to Schober from 6 March 1824.
 No connection can be inferred from this document between Schubert's nutrition at that time and a medical treatment.
 Winter refers to Joseph von Spaun having been absent from Vienna in 1824.
 This is not correct, because Spaun left Vienna but on 25 May 1825 to accede his post in Lemberg.
 It is not possible to uncover the origin of every false bit of information presented by Winter.
 About Franz von Bruchmann he writes: "Bruchmann was also educated at a Piarist school and was associated with the unfortunate Johann Senn.
 Free of financial worries, he never trained for a profession, becoming a Redemptorist in 1826."
 The truth is: when Bruchmann married Juliana von Weyrother on 25 June 1827[!], he held a doctorate in law and was employed as Konzeptspraktikant at the office of the court- and chamber-procurator (the Hof- und Kammerprokuratur).
 He only became a Redemptorist after his wife's death in 1830.
 It is not necessary to check the marriage records of St. Stephen's (Tom.
 86a, fol.
-128) to figure this out; a quick look into O. E. Deutsch's Dokumente will do as well (p.
+128) to figure this out; a quick look into Deutsch's Dokumente would suffice as well (p.
 438 and 605).